surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - All Notes Off and All Sounds Off messages properly supported
   - The SSE waveshapers in distortion and rotary could result in uninitialized audio and subsequent blowups; fix.
+  - Fix a surge bug which could cause airwindows fx to crash when switching patches quickly

 - UI and Skin Engine Changes
+  - By default we no longer bind the TAB key to arm modulation.
+If you want to restore this behavior (which can conflict with focus order and other accesible features), the Workflow menu allows you to toggle it on permanently.
   - Skins can include TTF files for skin-specific fonts.
 See Tutorial 10
   - Deprecate Skin version 1
   - Surge has a virtual keyboard (on by default in standalone, off in plugin, in the menu)
   - The 'audio engine unavailable' error messatges and screens are clearer
+  - The 'file open' dialogs for patches and tunings remember your last directory
+  - The standalone app has a number of keybindings
+  - Hovering over a slider shows the info popup, unless you turn that off in value displays menu

 - Infrastructure changes and Code changes
   - Startup files (configuration.xml and windows.wt) are included as binaries in the plugin